North Carolina Schools: History and Overview Of Wake County Schools

 We review and analyze Wake County public schools, the largest school district in North Carolina and the 16th largest in the country.

-The Wake County Public School system is the largest school district in North Carolina and the 16th largest in the U.S. The district currently serves nearly 150,000 students at its 165 schools throughout Wake County, North Carolina.
-The district features a relatively short, but colorful history, formed in the midst of desegregation in the South that changed the face of public education for the entire country.
+The Wake County Public School system is the largest school district in North Carolina and the 16th largest in the U.S. It serves nearly 150,000 students at its 165 schools throughout Wake County.
+The district has a relatively short but colorful history, formed amid desegregation in the South that changed the face of public education for the entire country.

 The History of Wake County Public Schools

-Wake County Public Schools is one of the more recently formed school districts in the country, dating back to just 1976.
-The district was formed as a result of a merger between the Wake County school system and Raleigh Public Schools.
-During that time, North Carolina schools found themselves in a state of flux, thanks to a Supreme Court decision involving desegregation of North Carolina schools in 1971.
-In Swann v. the Charlotte-Mecklenburg Board of Education, the Supreme Court determined that Charlotte-Mecklenburg must desegregate its schools through forced bussing, according to the Carolina Journal.
+Wake County Public Schools is one of the country's more recently formed school districts, dating back to 1976.
+The district was formed due to a merger between the Wake County school system and Raleigh Public Schools.
+During that time, North Carolina schools were in flux, thanks to a Supreme Court decision in 1971 involving the desegregation of North Carolina schools.
+According to the Carolina Journal, in Swann v. the Charlotte-Mecklenburg Board of Education, the Supreme Court determined that Charlotte-Mecklenburg must desegregate its schools through forced bussing.

-Despite the changes occurring in North Carolina in terms of force bussing at that time, Wake County held fast to the idea that forced bussing improved student achievement across the board.
-To get around the federal mandate, the county identified bussed students by economic disadvantage, rather than race, in order to preserve race-based bussing.
+Despite the changes occurring in North Carolina regarding forced bussing at that time, Wake County held fast to the idea that forced bussing improved student achievement across the board.
+To get around the federal mandate, the county identified bussed students by economic disadvantage rather than race to preserve race-based bussing.
 During the decade since that decision, the performance of students in Wake County Schools has improved, even though concentrations of poor students have grown in some Wake County schools.
-However, despite positive test scores, many parents and educators are opposed to Wake County’s adherence to race-based bussing, and the debate over whether it should be allowed to continue has not waned.
+However, despite positive test scores, many parents and educators oppose Wake County’s adherence to race-based bussing, and the debate over whether it should be allowed to continue has not waned.

 Diversity Controversy Continues

-The work to find a compromise to this controversy is ongoing, with a current integration by achievement plan currently practiced in Wake County.
-With this plan, students are assigned to schools based on standardized test scores, ensuring all schools in the county have a similar percentage of students that performed high on the tests and students that did not fare as well.
-Schools must have 70 percent of students scoring proficient or higher and 30 percent of students scoring below proficiency.
+The work to compromise this controversy is ongoing, with a current integration by achievement plan practiced in Wake County.
+With this plan, students are assigned to schools based on standardized test scores, ensuring all schools in the county have a similar percentage of students who performed high on the tests and students who did not fare as well.
+Schools must have 70 percent of students scoring proficient or higher and 30 percent scoring below proficiency.

 Wake County Public Schools Today

-With a relatively short, but controversial history under its belt, Wake County is a large and thriving school district today.
-WRAL reports that the county has more than 143,000 students during the 2010-2011 school year, which were served by more than 9,300 teachers.
-The district has a total of 163 schools, with four special option schools available.
-Around half of the students in the county are white, 24 percent are African-American and 14 percent are Hispanic.
-The district manages to maintain a healthy student-teacher ratio, which early grades seeing just 21 students to every teacher in the classroom.
+With a relatively short but controversial history, Wake County is a large and thriving school district today.
+WRAL reports that the county had more than 143,000 students during the 2010-2011 school year, served by more than 9,300 teachers.
+The district has 163 schools, with four special option schools available.
+Around half of the students in the county are white, 24 percent are African-American, and 14 percent are Hispanic.
+The district maintains a healthy student-teacher ratio, with early grades seeing just 21 students to every teacher in the classroom.

-During the 2009-2010 school year, Wake County saw more than 8,300 students graduate from its schools.
-Of that number, nearly 88 percent planned to pursue some sort of postsecondary education.
-Of that number, most were planning to go to four-year schools, while a smaller percentage were plotting their futures at community colleges and technical schools.
-Some of the top schools ranked in Wake County, according to U.S. News and World Report, are high schools, including Needham Broughton High School, Sanderson High and Garner High.
+During the 2009-2010 school year, Wake County saw more than 8,300 students graduate.
+Of that number, nearly 88 percent planned to pursue some postsecondary education.
+Most were planning to go to four-year schools, while a smaller percentage were plotting their futures at community colleges and technical schools.
+According to U.S. News and World Report, some of the top schools ranked in Wake County are high schools, including Needham Broughton High School, Sanderson High, and Garner High.

-Today’s Wake County schools are committed to providing a world class education that improves the academic achievement of all their students, according to the Wake County Public Schools website.
-District officials want to see students that graduate from their schools become “successful, productive citizens.”
-To that end, the district has established a core set of beliefs it follows in educating children, which includes:
+Today’s Wake County schools are committed to providing a world-class education that improves the academic achievement of all their students, according to the Wake County Public Schools website.
+District officials want to see students who graduate from their schools become “successful, productive citizens.”
+To that end, the district has established a core set of beliefs it follows in educating children, which include:

 • Aggressively challenging students can help reduce academic achievement gaps

-• Parents, family members, mentors and members of the community all play a key role in the success of students
+• Parents, family members, mentors, and members of the community all play a vital role in the success of students

 • Teachers and principals must be highly effective if schools in Wake County are to succeed